jcc117/OcarinaProgrammingLanguage/ProgrammersGuide.md

 		# Class code goes here
 	end

+Here's a file that imports the one above.

 	sage file2;
-	using file1;	# Note this denotes the location of the file using folder.file3; # This file's path is relative to the current files start
+	using file1;	# Note this denotes the location of the file using folder.file3; # The file's path is relative to the current file's start
 		# Various code
 	end